-The building walls are showing signs of heavy decay and failure.
+The pool house building walls are showing signs of heavy decay and failure.
 Stucco is falling off the building.
-Some doors are difficult to open and are permanently shut.
-The building shall be raised rather than repaired.
+Some doors are difficult to open or permanently shut.
+The building shall be razed rather than repaired.

 Electrical

 The building electrical system is original from the 1972 construction.
 The current system does not utilize any energy saving equipment typically found in current buildings.
 The building has a pair of outdoor safety spot lights.